joedefen/linux-ram-hunger/README.md

   * Debian 12: `sudo apt install zram-tools`
 <br>

-* **set your zram "DISKSIZE" to 150% of physical memory (nominally)** (e.g., 6GB zRAM DISKSIZE for 4GB of physical RAM providing an effect RAM size of about 10GB) per [linux - Why does zram occupy much more memory compared to its "compressed" value?](https://unix.stackexchange.com/questions/594817/why-does-zram-occupy-much-more-memory-compared-to-its-compressed-value).
+* **set your zram "DISKSIZE" to 150% of physical memory (nominally)** (e.g., 6GB zRAM DISKSIZE for 4GB of physical RAM providing an effective RAM size of about 10GB) per [linux - Why does zram occupy much more memory compared to its "compressed" value?](https://unix.stackexchange.com/questions/594817/why-does-zram-occupy-much-more-memory-compared-to-its-compressed-value).
 Again, see in [Enable Zram on Linux For Better System Performance](https://fosspost.org/enable-zram-on-linux-better-system-performance/) for how to set zRAM size for several distros.
 Examples:

   * Fedora:  edit `/usr/lib/systemd/zram-generator.conf` and set `zram-size = ram * 1.5`
   * Linux-Lite: edit `/usr/bin/init-zram-swapping` and set `mem=$((totalmem*2*1024))`